 Earlier this month, we reported on the Yemeni-American bodega strike that saw thousands of NYC deli owners and workers shut down their businesses for a day of prayer and protest.
 Now, following last week's nationwide Immigration and Customs Enforcement raids, in which more than 600 people across 11 states were arrested, reports are emerging that numerous Washington, DC-based restaurants are preparing for a "Day Without Immigrants" strike to take place this Thursday.

 Information about Thursday's DC strike has spread through Facebook, Spanish-language flyers, and word of mouth.
 The plan is for immigrants to stay home from work and to stay out of stores, restaurants, gas stations, and schools—all in an effort to reveal the economic impact of an America without immigrants.
-"Mr. President, without us and without our contribution this country is paralyzed," says one flyer.
+"Mr. President, without us and without our contribution this country is paralysed," says one flyer.

 Alfredo Solis, the chef and owner of El Sol Restaurante and Mezcalero Cocina Mexicana in Washington, DC, told MUNCHIES that he strongly believes in the strike and hopes his staff takes part.
 "I told my staff that I would pay them even if they go to the strike on Thursday," he said.